davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 ### Territorial States & History

-If the matter cannot be solved democratically, we must therefore look for _extra democratic_ solutions.
+--> If the matter cannot be solved democratically, we must therefore look for _extra democratic_ solutions.
 The most common of these, and one that seems to underpin most _actual_ democracies is historical.

-The people can be defined by historical accident - those in a state are the people.
+--> The people can be defined by historical accident - those in a state are the people.
 But this can't solve the boundary problem when territorial issues are in dispute.

 > "Democracy can be practiced for making collective decisions once the collectivity has been defined, but democratic methods themselves are inadequate to establish the bounds of the collectivity, whose existence democratic theory simple pre-supposes." [@whelan p22]

 ### Nationality

 Another common criteria for inclusion is nationality.
-The people of France should be composed of the French.

-Nationality has no objective criteria

-Nationality and ethnicity have also been suggested as ways to demarcate the people - the UN recognises the right of self-determination for peoples.
-The objections to these are many:

-  - "No single objective criterion of nationality appears definitive." [@whelan1983 p29]
-  - States govern many nations of people.
-  - State determine nations as much as nations determine states ie the Soviet people, the Yugoslavian people.
-  - People may wish to align themselves non-ethnically.
+France should be ruled by the French.
+Britain by the British.
+The nationalist principle - that states should correspond with pre-existing national units - has intuitive appeal thanks largely to the primacy of the nation-state in modern international relations.
+The International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, and the United Nations Declaration on the Rights of Indigenous Peoples all recognise the right of all peoples to self-determination.

+--> nationalism (see Walzer 1985) in Song

+Nationality with it's shared cultural, linguistic, and historical bonds seems to provide strong support for the solidarity necessary in any political association.
+This common sense of identity and share customs is also common to almost all independence movements of the last quarter millennium.
+Basque separatism for example, is motivated in part because many people see themselves as part of the Basque and not Spanish nation.

+Yet the idea of nationality is a chimera that lacks any definitive objective criterion [@whelan1984 p29, @espejo2014 p468].
+If France should be ruled the French then who exactly are the French?
+To answer _anyone in France_ would be circular so some pre-political explanation is needed.
+Language and culture are insufficient unless many citizens of Belgium, Switzerland, and Canada are to be enfranchised whilst many current citizen of France are disenfranchised.
+Neither is biological ethnicity lest citizenship depend on one's DNA.
+The nationalist principle relies on too much ethnic considerations - considerations that are at odds with democratic citizenship [@abizadeh2012 p869].

+Neither does nationality provide the exclusivity necessary for state sovereignty.
+States can contain many nations and nations can exist across states.
+Canada, Switzerland and Belgium are explicitly multi-national and multi-linguistic states but almost all states are comprised of many nationalities.
+The Roma exist across many states but lack one of their own.
+Further muddying the waters is the bi-causal relationship between nationality and statehood.
+The fact that we can talk of the Soviet, Yugoslavian, or even the French people demonstrates that States can determine nationality just as much as nationality can determine statehood.
+Nationality also fails to identify the appropriate size and level of statehood.
+Is one British, English, or a Londoner first?
+If France should be ruled by the French, shouldn't Alsace be ruled by the Alsatians and Paris by the Parisians?
+Nationality can be too many things for it to define who the people ought be.

+> The Nationalist doesn't address the issue because relies on a pre-democratic claim to justify the people, which cannot justify democracy. @agne p385

   - The nationalist principle is non-voluntaristic.